kike-canaries/canairio_android/README.md

 [CanAirIO](https://canair.io) is a citizen science initiative for air quality tracking, visualization and dissemination by using PM2.5 particulate material sensors paired with your smartphone via bluetooth.

-This code is for [CanAir.io](https://canair.io) Android app that using a reporter device [esp32-hpma115s0](https://github.com/kike-canaries/esp32-hpma115s0) pollution sensor or the `Beta` version with a [Panasonic PM sensor](https://github.com/hpsaturn/CanAirIO) also you can review other version with alternatives sensors in our [wiki](https://github.com/kike-canaries/esp32-hpma115s0/wiki)
+This code is for [CanAir.io](https://canair.io) Android app that using a [DIY device](https://github.com/kike-canaries/canairio_firmware#canairio-firmware) that handle a pollution sensor (Honeywell, Sensirion, Plantower, Panasonic) or others air quality sensors.

 ---
 <a href="https://github.com/kike-canaries/android-hpma115s0/blob/master/screenshots/main.jpg"><img src="https://github.com/kike-canaries/android-hpma115s0/blob/master/screenshots/main.jpg" align="right" width="512" ></a>